azmisaud/URLShortener-SpringBoot/README.md

 1.  **Copy** the short URL from the response of the previous test (e.g., `http://localhost:8080/fG7hTz1`).
 2.  **Open your web browser** (Chrome, Firefox, etc.).
 3.  **Paste** the short URL into the address bar and press Enter.
-4.  **Expected Result**: The browser should instantly redirect you to the original long URL (`https://www.geeksforgeeks.org/introduction-to-spring-boot/`).
+4.  **Expected Result**: The browser should instantly redirect you to the original long URL.